Melbourne Mavericks: History

 In their debut season, Neville guided Mavericks to a fifth place finish, just missing out on the finals on goal average.
 This was despite Lauren Moore and Sasha Glasgow suffering season ending injuries before round one.

-The Mavericks played one home game each season in 2024 and 2025 at the Derwent Entertainment Centre in Hobart, Tasmania.
+The club reached its first finals campaign in 2026, after finishing fourth in Gerard Murphy's first season as coach.
+The Mavericks lost in the elimination final 56-52 to West Coast Fever in Perth.